 Another film digitised as part of this project shows key moments in the development of the Ford Motor Company, such as the launch of the Ford Anglia.
 The film, entitled, A Scrapbook of Ford in England dating from 1959, has a dramatic tone but a light touch – alongside footage of important world events, there are shots of a couple dancing on the roof of a car and of driving chimps – with much focus on the factories in Manchester and Dagenham, as well as glimpses of Ford’s showroom on Regent Street, London.

 There are also films relating to elderly welfare, and everyday family life in Barking and Dagenham.
-You can discover these films here.
+You can discover these films on the BFI website.